 Only the Scrum Master has access to the conference room’s calendar, and can organise meetings there.a rule in one of my previous companies

 The team should be self-organised.
 That also means they should know which meetings they need and which ones are waste.
 There are only a few required events in Scrum framework: Sprint Planning, Daily Scrum, Sprint Review and Sprint Retrospective (and the heart of Scrum – Sprint itself as the container for everything else).
 All other meetings are optional.
-They should be organised if needed and required by the Development Team (to not disturb them during their sprinting).
+They should be organised if needed and required by the Developers (to not disturb them during their sprinting).

-If the Development Team cannot organise a meeting, because they do not have permissions to put meetings in the conference room’s calendar it should be raised as an impediment and taken care as something which blocks team’s self-organisation.
+If the Team cannot organise a meeting, because they do not have permissions to put meetings in the conference room’s calendar it should be raised as an impediment and taken care as something which blocks team’s self-organisation.
 Scrum Master’s job is not to be the team’s secretary

 What about Backlog Refinement meeting?